ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 Dependent Haskell
 ~~~~~~~~~~~~~~~~~

-Finally, a few words on future compatibility.
-The ``UnsaturatedTypeFamilies``
+A few words on future compatibility: the ``UnsaturatedTypeFamilies``
 extension is compatible with Dependent Haskell, indeed tracking matchability
 information is already part of design for Dependent Haskell (for more details see Section 4.2 of `Richard Eisenberg's thesis <https://richarde.dev/papers/2016/thesis/eisenberg-thesis.pdf>`_).
 Nevertheless, some of the choices in this proposal were made to ease the